aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/50_Setup-Deploy_Gremlin/_index.md

 # Gremlin Chaos Engineering tests

-1. In this lab we will attack out single node Vault deployement
+1. In this lab we will attack our single node Vault deployement